trustgraph-ai/trustgraph/README.md

 ---

-[TrustGraph](https://trustgraph.ai) is an open-source context orchestration layer designed to power the next generation of enterprise AI.

-AI applications fail without shared context.
-LLMs are powerful, but without a structured, unified context layer — one that bridges silos, captures complex relationships, and enforces governance — agents hallucinate, violate policies, and produce non-deterministic outcomes.

-TrustGraph builds that layer.
-It uses hypergraphs to turn raw enterprise data into AI-ready context: a unified semantic context layer where agentic outcomes are deterministic and agent behavior is not just traceable, but cryptographically verifiable.
+[TrustGraph](https://trustgraph.ai) is an open-source Semantic Intelligence Layer.
+It transforms raw, unstructured data into formally defined, ontology-grounded knowledge making that knowledge retrieval-ready with natural language, fully traceable, and portable across any standards-compliant system.

+AI applications fail without shared, unambiguous semantics.
+LLMs and agents operating on vector proximity across isolated text chunks can hallucinate, lose provenance, and produce non-deterministic outcomes.
+TrustGraph is the missing layer, a semantic substrate where every fact is typed, every relationship is defined, every agent action is traced back to its source knowledge stored in standards-compliant interoperable formats.

-## The Problem: "Common Context Understanding"
+## The Problem: "Common Semantic Understanding"
-To understand why AI struggles in the enterprise, consider Abbott and Costello’s classic ["Who's on First?"](https://www.youtube.com/watch?v=sYOUFGfK4bU) routine.
+To understand why AI struggles in complex use cases, consider Abbott and Costello’s classic ["Who's on First?"](https://www.youtube.com/watch?v=sYOUFGfK4bU) routine.

 Abbott explains the baseball lineup: `Who` is on first base, `What` is on second base, and `I Don't Know` is on third base.
 Costello is driven mad because he assumes Abbott is asking questions rather than stating the names of the players: `Who`, `What`, and `I Don't Know`.

 Two agents cannot communicate if they do not share the same context understanding.

-## Why Vector Embeddings and Semantic Search Fail Here
+## Why Vector Embeddings and Keyword Search Fail Here
-If you feed this scenario into a standard RAG pipeline using vector embeddings and semantic similarity, it breaks completely.
+If you feed this scenario into a standard RAG pipeline using vector embeddings or keyword search, it breaks completely.

 If a user asks: "*Who is playing on first base?*"

 1. The vector database converts the query into an embedding.
-2. Semantic similarity searches for vectors close to "playing," "first base," and "who."
+2. Cosine similarity searches for vectors close to "playing," "first base," and "who."
 3. Because "Who" is a common pronoun, the embedding space maps it to general inquiries about identity, not the specific name of a baseball player.
 4. The LLM retrieves irrelevant documents and hallucinates, failing to understand that "Who" is an entity (a Person), not a question.

-Semantic similarity operates on fuzzy, statistical probability.
+Cosine similarity operates on fuzzy, statistical probability.
 It cannot distinguish between the linguistic usage of a word as a pronoun and its usage as a proper noun within a specific, localized context.

-## Why HyperGraphs Solve Context
+## The Semantic Intelligence Layer
-A HyperGraph, specifically built using standards like RDF and OWL, establishes explicit, unambiguous semantics.
+A semantic intelligence layer built using standards like RDF and OWL, establishes explicit, unambiguous semantics.
 It doesn't rely on "guessing" based on word proximity; it relies on defined relationships.

 Here is the "Who's on First" routine modeled in RDF with an OWL ontology.
 By structuring data this way, the LLM knows exactly what "Who" means in this context: